Sour Cream Coffee Cake, buttery and tender with a pecan-cinnamon-brown sugar streusel filling and topping. Warm and comforting on a weekend morning.

 We’re both early risers and I came downstairs and she was in her robe making a coffee cake from scratch.
 I am a morning person but the last thing I want to do when I get up is bake.

 Although I’m not one of those people who can’t function until they get their coffee, I do prefer a cup, the newspaper and maybe the morning news on TV.
 And no problem making breakfast, like eggs or oatmeal or toast, etc. You get my drift, full on baking first thing in the morning isn’t my thing.

 I’m sure we were both feeling the previous night’s wine consumption.
 I pulled a chair up to the counter and we talked nonstop and drank coffee while she prepared the coffee cake.

 Next thing I knew it was in the oven and in about an hour it was on the counter cooling.
 Her husband and kids got up and we all dug into the warm, buttery, cinnamon-y, nutty cake.
 So comforting and delicious.

-A year or two later I asked her for the recipe.
+A year or two later I asked her for her sour cream coffee cake recipe.
 I now make it for my family on special occasions.
-They love it too.
+They love it, too.
 So I just made this for Father’s Day and because I wanted it for a blog post.
 My husband commented the other day that he thinks my cooking has gotten even better since starting this blog.
 He is a very happy man.
+Best, Kelly

 Sour Cream Coffee Cake